 Explore Natural Communities is an online place-based field guide focused on natural communities.
-Currently highlighting the natural communities of Rock Creek Park in Washington D.C., this website tool is designed for expansion to other locations.
+Currently highlighting the parks in the National Capital Region, this website tool is designed for expansion to other locations.
 It is designed for users who want to learn to “read” the natural landscape, whether to effectively manage natural areas or to enrich their visit to a park.
 An interactive map is integrated with engaging stories, images, and other information about the natural world.
 Park visitors and interpretive staff can “build” a hike, planning which natural features they wish to see along the way.
 Natural resource managers can “analyze-an-area” to generate reports on natural features in the landscape.

 Using the lens of natural communities, this tool builds informed awareness of the U.S.’s important natural resources to enrich visitors’ experience of parks and other natural areas, and facilitate management and conservation of those resources.
 This product is an outgrowth of many years’ close collaboration between NatureServe and the National Park Service to describe, classify and map the natural communities in national park units across the country.
 Now, with funding and support from a partnership with the National Park Service, National Capital Region Research Learning Alliance, this tool takes the next intuitive step of making scientific information from the field readily and more widely accessible to both NPS staff and park visitors.

 - Current release focuses on parks in the National Capital Region in and around Washington, D.C.